ycpcs/cs350-fall2018/assign/assign08.md

 <br>

-This lab will implement a hash table that stores *string* objects (without using class templates) using chaining to resolve collisions with the end of each chain indicated by **```nullptr```**.
+This assignment will implement a hash table that stores *string* objects (without using class templates) using chaining to resolve collisions with the end of each chain indicated by **```nullptr```**.
 Thus the hash table will store **```Node```** objects that contain the string value in a **```data```** field and a **```next```** pointer to the next **```Node```** in the list.
 The hash table size will be fixed upon instantiation of the table and the hashing function method